unerdground/UnityPong/README.md

 # Unity Pong
-## Overwiev
+## Overview
-<p>Classic 2-player Pong with slight gameplay improvements implementation in Unity, with no Unity physics used.
+<p>Unity implementation of classic 2-player Pong with slight gameplay improvements, with no Unity physics used.
 Adapted for 16:9 screen only.</p>

 ## Details
 <li>Ball changes color on each screen border or paddle hit; Can be turned off by deleting/commenting lines 42 and 64 in Assets/Scripts/ballController.cs